GrussmayerLab/TPR4Py/Readme.md

 ## Usage

 * qp_main.py is the main script that can be run in the IDE of choice.
-It accesses the utility scripts under /utilities.
+It accesses the utility scripts under /utils.

 # input
 A .tiff or .png stack containing at least two z-positions of the investigated object.

 # returns 'QP'
-A 3D stack with the same dimensions as the input image stack, wherein each pixel represent the pathlength differences.
+A 3D stack with the same dimensions as the input image stack, wherein each pixel represents the rad-pathlength differences.

 ## Contributing
 A detailled description of the theory supporting this program can be found in : "Descloux, A., et al. "Combined multi-plane phase retrieval and super-resolution optical fluctuation imaging for 4D cell microscopy."
 Nature Photonics 12.3 (2018): 165.